Lele-Adri/LLM_data_extractor/progress.md

 ** Send all url to the data extraction service in the end of discovery, all at once.

 ** Take screenshot of the website and extract relevant data using openAI vision.

+## 21st April

+** Add step in while loop to avoid links with url different from host url (the one coming from params.url)